What to pack for Norway: Packing List Essentials!

 5 | Essential Road Trip Car Gear

 - Navigation: a good cellphone sat nav is essential for navigating the Norwegian roads and we found it invaluable on our hikes too.
-Google Maps or OSMAnd navigation are great options, just make sure you have offline access to you map if you don’t have data.
+Google Maps or OSMAnd navigation are great options, just make sure you have offline access to allow you map if you don’t have data.

-- Phone Cradle: We use our phone cradle on all our road trips as it allows us to use our phone safely for navigation and play music through our bluetooth speaker – check prices now!
+- Phone Cradle: We use our phone cradle on all our road trips as it allows us to use our phone safely for navigation and play music through our Bluetooth speaker – check prices now!

 - Bluebooth speaker: We love this Anker Bluetooth speaker.
 It is dust and waterproof so it doesn’t get damaged easily while on the road.
 The sound is great for playing our favourite tunes while on long drives – check prices now

-- Inverter for charging electronics in the car: This is one of our most important pieces of gear and it come everywhere with us.
+- Inverter for charging electronics in the car: This is one of our most important pieces of gear and it comes everywhere with us.
 A car inverter allows the charging of wall socket and USB appliances in a car.
 We use and love this Bestek inverter due to its compact size and the fact that it seats neatly in the cup holder of the car – check prices now!

 3 | Camping Gear